Vastagon/online-chess/README.md

 3. The clickPiece() function can call a variety of movement logic functions from movementLogicFunctions.js
 4. useEffect occurs in Board.js when boardPosition changes to update the board
 5. potentialMovementGetsClicked() in Board.js || Runs when one of the squares with a dot gets clicked.
 Determines if it's a pawn promotion and moves the piece selected.
 This changes whiteMoveBoolean and emits "piece_moved"

-# General Info
-- checkForWhiteCheck() determines if white puts black in check